ebingrav/avwiki/Category:Hospice_Refugee_Camp.md

-*[Captain Jacklyn](Captain_Jacklyn "wikilink") was eventually able to lead the citizens of [Ofcol](:Category:Ofcol "wikilink") to a retreat from the city, only just in time as it seemed.
-When he did so there was a need for healing, so the doors of [Tul-Sith's Hospice](:Category:Tul-Sith's_Hospice "wikilink") were opened to the many refugees who needed curing of various ailments.
+*[Captain Jacklyn](Captain_Jacklyn "wikilink") was eventually able to lead the citizens of [Ofcol](:Category:Ofcol.md "wikilink") to a retreat from the city, only just in time as it seemed.
+When he did so there was a need for healing, so the doors of [Tul-Sith's Hospice](:Category:Tul-Sith's_Hospice.md "wikilink") were opened to the many refugees who needed curing of various ailments.
 A special camp was set up out back the Hospice where healers have travelled from all over Midgaardia to offer their services.*